 It ran nationally and received over one hundred replies.
 I hadn’t realized how demanding my training program would be, or how little time I’d have to devote to answering respondents.
-So, most who replied either flaked out or lost patience with me.
+So, most who replied flaked out or lost patience with me.
 Eric Alan Jones was one who replied and stuck with me.
-He lived in Boston and, like me had attended an Ivy League college (Dartmouth) and was active in a fraternity.
+He lived in Boston and, like me, had attended an Ivy League college (Dartmouth) and belonged to a fraternity.
 From his photo and description, he seemed like he might be my type.
-We struck up a friendship by phone and spoke regularly.
-It took several months, but, once my program had ended, I was finally able to schedule a trip to Boston to meet him
+We struck up a friendship and spoke regularly by phone.
+It took several months, but, once my program ended, I was finally able to schedule a trip to Boston to meet him.

 Not long after I met Eric, we decided to take a vacation together.
-He booked us for several nights into a Sheraton next to the Marlin Beach Hotel in Fort Lauderdale, a popular beachfront destination.
-It was the scene of a daily tea dance that was packed with the most gorgeous group of gay men,both locals and tourists, that I had ever seen.
+A travel agent, he booked us for several nights into a Sheraton in Fort Lauderdale, next door to the Marlin Beach Hotel, a popular beachfront destination.
+It was the scene of a daily tea dance that was packed with the most gorgeous gay men, both locals and tourists, I’d ever seen.
 I found it both intimidating and exhilarating.
 After that, we caught a flight from Miami to St. Martin in the Caribbean, where my parents had just purchased a modest vacation home.

 On the flight, we noticed two good looking guys in the back of the plane.
-While we were waiting for our luggage in the airport in St. Martin, Eric struck up a conversation with them.
-They were backpackers from Vancouver who asked if we knew of a beach where they could camp for free on the island.
-We admitted we didn’t.
-Eric and I looked back and forth at each other, as if using a secret gay Morse Code, until I boldly invited them to stay with us.
+While waiting for our luggage in the airport in St. Martin, Eric struck up a conversation with them.
+They were backpackers from Vancouver who asked if we knew of a beach on the island where they could camp for free.
+We didn’t.
+Eric and I looked back and forth at each other, as if using a secret gay Morse Code, then I boldly invited them to stay with us.
 They accepted our offer.
 Eric and I smiled and silently rejoiced.

-Finally, we headed back to the beach and collapsed on the sand.
-After sitting quietly next to each other for a few minutes, in a move I have never quite successfully replicated, I reached over, slid my arm around his neck and pulled my face close to his, hungry for a kiss.
-He resisted at first, but before long, hands and tongues were moving everywhere and we were engaged in full-on sex under a starry Caribbean sky.
+We headed back to the beach and collapsed on the sand.
+After sitting quietly next to each other for a few minutes, in a move I’ve never successfully replicated, I reached over, slid my arm around his neck and pulled my face close to his, hungry for a kiss.
+At first, he resisted, but, before long, hands and tongues were moving everywhere and we were engaged in full-on sex under a starry Caribbean sky.

-As the sun rose, we made our way back up to the cottage where Eric and Maurice were stirring unaware of our shenanigans.
+As the sun rose, we made our way back to the cottage where Eric and Maurice were stirring, unaware of our shenanigans.
 Gary and I naturally wanted to continue our romance.
-Maurice had no idea his best friend had “gay tendencies” so Gary took him aside, explained the new situation and made clear he and I wanted to share a room together.
+Maurice had no idea his best friend had “gay tendencies”, so Gary took him aside, explained the situation, and made clear he and I wanted to share a room together.
 This left Maurice rooming with Eric, who had a massive crush on him.
-Maurice was overwhelmed by this new arrangement and Eric’s hard-to-stifle attention, so he attached himself to a Jewish couple and their sixteen-year-old daughter at the beach every day and spent most of his time with them.
+Maurice was overwhelmed by this new arrangement and Eric’s hard-to-stifle attention, so he protectively attached himself to a Jewish couple and their sixteen-year-old daughter at the beach and spent most of his time with them.
 Eric fluttered around, drinking and trying to make the best of it all.
 Meanwhile, Gary and I spent an idyllic five days together.

-Two weeks later, back in Manhattan for Christmas, I decided to blow my remaining vacation days and fly back to St. Martin on standby, hoping to see Gary again.
-It took the better part of the weekend to find him and Maurice at the hostel they had moved into.
-I dragged Gary back to the bungalow, and after I kicked my sister out of one of the two bedrooms in my parents’ cottage, we shared another few days in connubial bliss.
+Two weeks later, back in Manhattan, I decided to blow my remaining vacation days and fly back to St. Martin on standby, joining my family there for Christmas, hoping to see Gary again.
+It took the better part of the weekend to find him and Maurice at the hostel they’d moved into.
+I dragged Gary back to the bungalow, and, after kicking my sister out of one of the two bedrooms in the cottage, we shared another few days in connubial bliss.